mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 ----------------

 Render As
     The file format to render to.
-All except gif have extra options that can be manipulated via {{MenuChoice|...}}.
+All except gif have extra options that can be manipulated via :guilabel:`...`.
 File
     Location and name of the rendered animation.
 FFMpeg